WEC-Sim/WEC-Sim/docs/_include/pto.rst

 .. figure:: /_static/images/translational_pto.PNG
    :width: 500pt

-* Step 3: Use a subsystem and rename it to PTO-Sim where input is response and output is force.
+* Step 3: Create a subsystem and rename it to PTO-Sim where input is response and output is force.

 .. figure:: /_static/images/rm3with_pto_sim.PNG
    :width: 500pt

 * Step 4: Go inside PTO-Sim block and add one bus selector and two selector blocks.
-Since PTO-Sim block is connected to the WEC-Sim translational joint block, you can select position and velocity and remove "signal1" and "signal2" from the selected elements column in the bus selector.
+Since the PTO-Sim block is connected to the WEC-Sim translational joint block, you can select position and velocity and remove "signal1" and "signal2" from the selected elements column in the bus selector.
 For each of the two selectors, the input port size should be changed to 6.
 Because the heave